 - Using data from your workforce management solution to make more confident decisions for your business and employees.

-- A future solution that proactively provides suggested actions to you (the user), based on learnt behaviour and automated predictions.
+- A future solution that proactively provides suggested actions to you (the user), based on learned behavior and automated predictions.

-Here are the different ways it will benefits your business:
+Here are the different ways it will benefit your business:

 1. A game-changing admin buster

 Businesses that use WFM software already see a significant reduction in the time it takes to perform admin-heavy tasks like creating schedules and running payroll.
 As the software evolves this benefit is only going to become more powerful.
 The time it takes to run payroll can be reduced from days to mere hours, and complex schedules and forecasts can be created quicker and with greater accuracy.

 This time saved on administrative work, means that your managers can spend more time with their staff, developing your business or focussing on sales and your customers.
 Initiatives that, in the end, play a big part for the future of your business and your results.

 Better forecasting and business optimization also mean you can have the right staff, in the right place, at the time you need them.
 This helps you deliver a better service and experience to your customers alongside maximizing sales.